TGOlson/git-iam/README.md

 $ iam
 ```

-Find details about a commands
+Find details about a command

 ```shell
 $ iam help [command]